yplebedev/OpenRSF/README.md

 10. GT7 [ref]
 11. Uncharted 2 [ref]

+While, when applicable, actual arithmetics are used, in case of specific and complex transforms we bake LUTs from OCIO.
+This unfortunately incurrs a pretty high cost.

+If you'd like to use a tonemapper that doesn't implicitly collapse the color space, stick to ACES fits and the few simple ones we invert.

+## Good Practices

+1. Use the simplest and shortest set of transforms unless absolutely nescesarry
+2. Keep all actual internal math in HDR
+3. Do color correction in perceptual color spaces
+4. Separate luminance and color operations
+   4.1 Abuse OkLab
+5. Explicitly transform; while automatic methods do exist on the preproccessor base,  its highly not reccommended to use them for large projects

 # PRNG, QRNG and Dithering
 A lot of modern applications requre some form of random numbers.
 Uses include Monte-Carlo (GI, AO), and dithering/debanding.
 The standard defines a few practical approaches.